MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 2. View the **Resource groups** in your subscription.
 3. If you are using a restricted subscription in which a resource group has been provided for you, select the resource group to view its properties.
 Otherwise, create a new resource group with a name of your choice, and go to it when it has been created.
 4. On the **Overview** page for your resource group, note the **Subscription ID** and **Location**.
 You will need these values, along with the name of the resource group in subsequent steps.
-5. In Visual Studio Code, in the **AI-102** project, expand the **22-custom-search-skill** folder and select **setup.cmd**.
+5. In Visual Studio Code, expand the **23-custom-search-skill** folder and select **setup.cmd**.
 You will use this batch script to run the Azure command line interface (CLI) commands required to create the Azure resources you need.
 6. Right-click the the **23-custom-search-skill** folder and select **Open in Integrated Terminal**.
 7. In the terminal pane, enter the following command to establish an authenticated connection to your Azure subscription.